IBM-Blockchain-Archive/learn-chaincode/README.md

 	}
 }
 ```

+### Need Help?
+If you're stuck or confused at any point, just go check out the chaincode_finished.go file.
+Use this file to validate that the code snippets you're building into chaincode_start.go are correct.

 #Interacting with Your First Chaincode
 The fastest way to test your chaincode is to use the rest interface on your peers.